The Core Basics

 - Bring your guidebook.
 My personal favorites are the “Revealed Guides“

-- Bring print outs of directions, confirmations, and online advice from great sites like Go Visit Hawaii.
-I have heard many reports from readers telling me that they printed my advice and found it extremely helpful on their Hawaii vacation.
+- Store (on your phone) or bring print outs of directions, confirmations, etc. I have heard many reports from readers telling me that they printed my advice and found it extremely helpful on their Hawaii vacation.
 If you’ve not yet explored all my unbiased Hawaii vacation advice, good starting points would be on my Hawaii vacation island guides: Oahu vacation guide, Maui vacation guide, Kauai vacation guide and Hawaii (Big) Island vacation guide.

 - Camera with lots of memory or film and battery life.
 If you have a battery charger, bring it too.
 You might be surprised at how many photos you’ll want to take.

 - Binoculars for views, watching lava, bird watching, stargazing and humpback whale watching (January – April)